Sgt. John Elmer Hobbs Jr.

 A draft act had been passed in 1940, and John was inducted into the U.S. Army on January 23, 1941, at Fort Hayes, Ohio. and was sent to Ft.
 Knox, Kentucky, for basic training.
 During basic training, he was assigned to Headquarters Company, 192nd Tank Battalion.

-In the late summer of 1941, the battalion was sent to Camp Polk, Louisiana, to take part in maneuvers.
+From September 1st through 30th, the battalion took part in maneuvers in Louisiana.
 HQ Company did not take part in the maneuvers but did do maintenance work on the tanks.
 It was after the maneuvers that the battalion was ordered to Camp Polk instead of returning to Ft.
 Knox.
-On the side of a hill, that the members of the battalion learned they were being sent overseas, and that they had been selected by General George Patton.
+On the side of a hill, that the members of the battalion learned they were being sent overseas.
 Those men 29 years old or older were given the opportunity to resign from federal service and were replaced.

-With his new battalion, John traveled by train to San Francisco, California.
-Arriving there, the battalion was ferried to Fort McDowell on Angel Island were they inoculated and given physicals.
+Over different train routes, the battalion traveled by train to San Francisco, California, where they were ferried, on the U.S.A.T.
+General Frank M. Coxe, to Fort McDowell on Angel Island were they inoculated and given physicals by the battalion's medical detachment.
 Those who were found to have a medical condition were held back and told that they would rejoin the battalion at a later date.
 Other men were simply replaced.